laurilehmijoki/s3_website/README.md

 Remember that the extensions here are referring to the *compiled* extensions, not the pre-processed extensions.

+The gzip'ed files are always re-uploaded (see issue #29 for more info).

 ### Using non-standard AWS regions

 By default, `jekyll-s3` uses the US Standard Region.
 You can upload your Jekyll